 Also, Joseph always advises clients not to give a recorded statement.

-“They’re not going to allow you or your attorney to take a recorded statements of their person.
+“They’re not going to allow you or your attorney to take a recorded statement of their person.
 And their person is who’s at fault for the accident and caused the injury or harm,” he said.
 “The adverse insurance company is trying to get a recorded statement of the victim because they want to nail down certain things that may help them.”

 Not only do insurance companies typically want to take a recorded statement, they also will send you, if you were injured, medical release authorization forms to sign.